zakaf/creativity/README.md

 * Program functionality is somewhat complete, but details have to be checked out.
 * Number of co-citation that each author is involved with is printed out in the second file

+April 6, 2014
+* All the csv output is in UTF-8 to prevent any error rising from unicode to ascii conversion. (due to authors with their name written in their native language, not in english alphabet)

 Known/Possible Bugs
 ----------
 * (temporaily fixed, needs testing) When the request is blocked, becuase the program have requested too many queries within certain time frame, error returned by the server is not getting caught by try-except.
 It just says WebFault not defined. (request is only blocked for at most 5 minutes, so try after 5 mins and you will be fine)